 The US and the EU have threatened to impose billions of dollars of tit-for-tat tariffs.

 The EU has prepared its own list of US products worth $20 billion for countermeasures.
 The list covers a range of items, from aircraft to chemicals and citrus fruit to ketchup.
 The EU estimates damages caused to Airbus by US support of Boeing at $12 billion.
+The WTO's decision on EU countermeasures is expected only after six months.

 Can a truce be reached?